By Julia Olson

 Bring in Halloween Flavor

-Halloween comes around as people are finally saying goodbye to summer and have eased into the fall routine.
 Celebrate the season with flavors of the holiday, especially if you run a food business.
-Pumpkin, spice, apples, cinnamon and other fall tastes are particularly popular and will draw in new customers looking for a treat.
+Pumpkin, spice, apples, cinnamon, and other fall tastes are particularly popular and will draw in new customers looking for a treat.